 Many airports have land devoted to parking, but for how much longer?
 The long-stay parking lot's days are numbered as transport links improve, EV ownership increases, and autonomous vehicles become commonplace.
-Existing airport car parks could be the well-connected locations that new transport services need.
+Existing airport parking lots could be the well-connected locations that new transport services need.
 And freeing up land for more sustainable use could also generate income for airports.

-ABB is seeing that demand first hand and already supporting the future of EV on both landside and airside.
-We've developed the world's fastest charging solution that can deliver 100km of range in three minutes, fully charge an EV in 15 minutes and charge up to four vehicles at once.
+ABB is seeing this demand first-hand and already supporting the future of EV on both landside and airside.
+We've developed the world's fastest charging solution that can deliver 62 miles of range in three minutes, fully charge an EV in 15 minutes and charge up to four vehicles at once.
 Airside, these can power an entire airport fleet with greater energy efficiency and help optimize energy storage and distribution.